-Waterbody mass-balance matrices should be evaluated with updated H values to accelerate convergence, which does not seem to be the case in the current version of the RSM.
+There should be an option in the model to evaluate waterbody mass-balance matrices with updated H values, which does not appear to be the case in the current version of the RSM.
 As described in Equation 2.47 of the Theory Manual, it appears that matrices A and M on the left-hand side of the equation are evaluated with previous head values at time n, rather than updated values at time n+1.
+The latter approach has the potential to introduce numerical difficulties in the simulation when the MSE is coupled to the HSE.
+Undocumented analyses conducted by the RSM developers indicate that the error generated by the use of previous head values was smaller than the discretization error.
+Their proposed action plan calls for revisiting this issue when addressing rapidly varying diffusion flows and dynamic flows.

-2.4 Hydrologic Process Modules
+2.5 Hydrologic Process Modules